cypress-io/cypress-documentation/source/zh-cn/guides/guides/network-requests.md

 When you start a {% url `cy.server()` server %} and define {% url `cy.route()` route %} commands, Cypress displays this under "Routes" in the Command Log.

-{% img /img/guides/server-routing-table.png "Routing Table" %}
+{% imgTag /img/guides/server-routing-table.png "Routing Table" %}

 Once you start a server with {% url `cy.server()` server %}, all requests will be controllable for the remainder of the test.
 When a new test runs, Cypress will restore the default behavior and remove all routing and stubbing.
 For a complete reference of the API and options, refer to the documentation for each command.